 Some of you skeptics out there may be saying to yourself “Okay, well his current knee isn’t the problem, the problem is the longevity of the knee.”
 Well don’t worry my friends, good ol’ Justin covered that too.

-“That’s not the case, you know.
+"“There were reports that came out that it (the knee) was degenerative?
+Is that the case?”“That’s not the case, you know.
 I had another injury to the same knee, but it was nothing Serious.
-Nothing that needed to have anything surgically repaired”.
+Nothing that needed to have anything surgically repaired”."

 The response by Bowers was nice and all, but I’m sure everyone can agree that he isnt the most specific person in the world, but wait!
 Justin seemed to agree with us as well.
 He broke the question down into lamens terms for Da’Quan.